 As your company grows, you may later hire a dedicated marketer or outsource your marketing needs to a marketing agency.
 In the beginning, however, many entrepreneurs who launch small businesses handle their own marketing.

 Depending on your business goals, you may also wish to consider a less traditional degree option.
 For instance, suppose you aspire to open your own sports management agency.
-In this case, it might make the most sense to earn a Bachelor of Science in Sports Management.
+In this case, it might make the most sense to earn a BS in Sports and Entertainment Management.

 Similarly, for someone who intends to start and run a public relations firm, a degree in communications may be the best choice.
 Of course, if you are not yet sure what kind of business you will launch, a degree in entrepreneurial studies or applied entrepreneurship is a strategic choice, offering skills applicable to all industries.

 Do You Need an MBA to Become an Entrepreneur?